Skip to main content

 3399417865.png

-After choosing "Confirm date selection", FA will start the potentially heavy calculation of determining what rebates to create for the selected time period.
+FA then starts the potentially heavy calculation of determining what rebates to create for the selected time period.
 This does not yet create anything or modify any data in the system.
 The amount of processing/time required should roughly correspond to running analytics on a portfolio group containing all the portfolios covered by the rebate contracts, against the selected time period.

 rebate_confirmation.png

-• Contract Portfolio: the contract that the transaction is related to
+• Contract portfolio: The contract the transaction is related to.

-• Recipient Portfolio: which portfolio to create the rebate transaction into
+• Recipient portfolio: The portfolio where the rebate transaction is created.

-• Security: the security that the costs are associated with, which we are getting rebates from
+• Security: The security the costs are associated with.

-• Rebate value: the value of the rebate, rounded to two decimals; this screen always shows up to two decimals, but if you happen to be working with a currency that has more decimals than that, this screen will show up to two decimals, but the transactions will be created with the correct amount of decimals.
+• Rebate value: The value of the rebate, rounded to two decimals.
+This screen always shows the value up to two decimals, but if you work with a currency with more decimals, the transactions are created with the correct amount of decimals.

-• Currency: the currency which will be used in the rebate tranaction
+• Currency: The currency to use in the rebate transaction.

-You can export the table to Excel by clicking the button Export table to Excel.
+You can export the table as an XLSX file by clicking Export table to Excel.
 You can use column filters to view only items you want to export, and all items visible in the table are exported.
-Checkbox selection does not apply to export.
+The checkbox selection does not apply to export.